hackergrrl/ssb-npm-101/README.md

 it's like npm, except the registry of packages (package metadata + tarballs) lives entirely on secure scuttlebutt

-this means there is no central authority controlling packages!
+this means there is no central authority controlling packages! it also means you can use npm in offline environments.

 ## prerequisites